notepadguyOfficial/Pokemon-Fire-Red/.github/README.md

 ---

----
 # Quality of Life Features
-- Trade Evolutions now tied with Leveling as long as correct items are hold by the Pokemon.
+- Trade Evolutions now tied with Leveling as long as correct items are held by the Pokemon.
 - TMs are unlimited to use like HMs.